nychealth/coronavirus-data/README.md

 - Population denominators for ZCTAs derived from intercensal estimates by the Bureau of Epidemiology Services (see “Rates per 100,000 people” for more details)
 - Count of confirmed deaths
 - Rate of confirmed deaths per 100,000 people by ZCTA
-- Percentage of people ever tested for COVID-19 who tested positive
+- Percentage of people ever tested for COVID-19 with a polymerase chain reaction (PCR) test who tested positive
+- Count of people tested for COVID-19 with a PCR test

 This file includes the corresponding neighborhood and borough for each modified ZCTA.
 - Modified ZCTA